 "Forget about it!"
 "Don't be so dramatic!"

 How many times have you been tempted to say those things to your kids when they're upset, whiny or otherwise expressing an uncomfortable or strong feeling?
-Maybe you've already said them, or still say them now.
+Maybe you've already said them or still say them now.
 Most of us have.
 Let's face it, sometimes we get annoyed beyond belief by the behaviors of our little ones.
 Recognizing this, and understanding why it might be happening can be helpful.
 Finding ways to respond more proactively to our children's emotions can change everything.

 Here are five reasons NOT to minimize your child's feelings: